osm-search/nominatim-org-site/index.md

 ### Fast

 Nominatim is the geocoding software that powers the official OSM site [www.openstreetmap.org](https://www.openstreetmap.org/).
-It servers 30 million queries per day on a single server.
+It serves 30 million queries per day on a single server.